wamiq-reyaz/paper-reading-group/README.md

-# Nylas Paper Reading Group
+# Wonka Paper Reading Group

-The Nylas Paper Reading Group is a collection of people who like to read technical papers and discuss them.
+The Wonka Paper Reading Group is the internet-home of the Research Group at KAUST .

-Check out this site at https://nylas.github.io/paper-reading-group

-## Adding stuff

-Run this locally with `jekyll serve --baseurl=`
+The papers we choose to read and discuss are primarily in the area of Visual Computing, which often means they are diverse - covering Geometric Modelling, Generative Modelling, Sampling, Semantic Segmentation and much more.

+This blog is mostly to keep notes on papers we have read.

 # Theme